 Many rural communities are faced with an annual dilemma - they can’t afford expensive, drinking-quality water for irrigation over summer, but they also can’t allow their highly-valued community sports grounds and gardens to die off.

 By improving stormwater management practices, combined with total water cycle planning, rural communities can maximise water use and reuse to benefit both community and environment.
 This transition towards a more water-sensitive Wheatbelt town is critical to building resilience to climate change in regional WA.
 Once established, these practices provide an efficient, reliable and safe water supply for communal use.

 The Stormwater Reuse Project was designed to help Wheatbelt local governments decrease pressure and dependency on reticulated water supplies during summer.
 Wheatbelt NRM partnered with the Department of Agriculture and Food, Western Australia (DAFWA) to develop best practice in stormwater management and reuse in Wheatbelt towns.
 It did this by improving the capture, storage and distribution of stormwater runoff at town sites in 7 Shires.

 What is stormwater harvesting?

-- Functional stormwater harvesting and reuse schemes that reduce demand on drinking quality town water supplies.
+- Functional stormwater harvesting and reuse schemes created that reduce demand on drinking-quality town water supplies

-- Increased community amenity using fit-for-purpose water supplies for community benefit, for example sports grounds, parks, public gardens and street-scaping.
+- Improved community facilities by using non-drinkable water for sports grounds, parks, public gardens and streetscaping.

 |Countryman - Kulin 130613.pdf||5th September 2014||Download|